Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

-In Fig.~\ref{fig_convergence}, we illustrate the convergence behavior of the proposed AO algorithm (i.e., Algorithm 1) with different numbers of RAs.
-It is observed that the max-min effective communication rate increases over iterations and converges within six iterations.
-This indicates that the proposed AO algorithm converges quickly and demonstrates its effectiveness.
-To further validate the performance advantages of our proposed RA system, we consider the following four benchmark schemes for comparison: \begin{itemize} \item{\bf{Random orientation design}}: In this scheme, the orientation of each RA is randomly generated within the rotational ranges given by \eqref{deqn_ex2a}, and the MMSE receive beamforming is applied at the BS. \item{\bf{Array-wise orientation adjustment}:} In this scheme, we adjust the orientation of the entire antenna array instead of that of each antenna element.
-By applying the MMSE receive beamforming, the optimal orientation of the antenna array is obtained by using exhaustive search. \item{\bf{Fixed orientation design}:} In this scheme, the orientations of all RAs are fixed at their reference orientations, i.e., $\vec{\mathbf{f}}_n = \mathbf{e}_3,\; \forall n$, and the MMSE receive beamforming is applied at the BS. \item{{\bf{Baseline with isotropic antennas}:} In this scheme, the antenna elements in the array are isotropic, i.e., $p = 0$ and the radiation energy is evenly distributed in the front half-space of the antennas, and the MMSE receive beamforming is applied at the BS.}
+Next, we consider a multi-user system under the multipath channel model with $K = 4$ users and $Q = 8$ scatterer clusters.
+Specifically, four users are uniformly distributed in four distinct directions in front of the BS.
+The distance of each user to the BS is independently and randomly selected from a uniform distribution within $[30,50]$~m.
+Around these users, eight scatterer clusters are randomly distributed.
+In the following, we present simulation results by averaging over 500 independent channel realizations.
+Meanwhile, we aim to maximize the rate achievable by all $K$ users as the performance metric: In Fig.~\ref{fig_convergence}, we show the convergence behavior of the proposed AO algorithm (i.e., Algorithm 1) with different numbers of RAs.
+It is observed that the max-min achievable rate increases over iterations and converges within six iterations.
+This indicates that the proposed AO algorithm converges quickly and is effective.
+To further validate the performance advantages of our proposed RA system, we consider the following three benchmark schemes for comparison: \begin{itemize} \item{\bf{Random orientation design}}: In this scheme, the orientation of each RA is randomly generated within the rotational ranges given by \eqref{deqn_ex2a}, and the MMSE receive beamforming is applied at the BS. \item{\bf{Fixed orientation design}:} In this scheme, the orientations of all RAs are fixed at their reference orientations, i.e., $\vec{\mathbf{f}}_n = \mathbf{e}_3,\; \forall n$, and the MMSE receive beamforming is applied at the BS. \item{{\bf{Baseline with isotropic antennas}:} In this scheme, the antennas in the array are isotropic, i.e., $p = 0$ and the radiation energy is evenly distributed in the front half-space of the antennas, and the MMSE receive beamforming is applied at the BS.}

 \end{itemize}